Tianwan (Xu Shouhui): Crisis and new expansion

 In 1353, the Tianwan regime faced significant challenges.
 A three-year drought, accompanied by epidemics and famine, caused widespread suffering.
-In addition, a 400,000-strong army led by Yuan chancellor Toqto'a and his allies attacked the regime's center of power in eastern Hubei during the summer.
-By the fall of that year, Toqto'a's forces had captured the Tianwan capital of Qishui.
-Although emperor Xu Shouhui managed to escape, about 400 officials, including the commander-in-chief Zuo Pusheng, were killed.
-(Note: According to another version of events, Zou Pusheng only lost his power position in favor of Ni Wenjun and regained his influence over Emperor Xu after Ni's death.
-He even survived the fall of the state of Tianwan, and in 1360, Chen Youliang, the emperor of the state of Han, confirmed him in the office of Grand Preceptor.)
+In the summer of 1353, a 400,000-strong army led by Yuan chancellor Toqto'a and his allies attacked the regime's center of power in eastern Hubei during the summer.
+By fall, Toqto'a's forces had captured the Tianwan capital of Qishui.
+Although Emperor Xu Shouhui managed to escape, about 400 officials, including the commander-in-chief Zuo Pusheng, were killed.
+(Note: According to another version of events, Zou Pusheng only lost his power position in favor of Ni Wenjun and regained his influence over Xu Shouhui after Ni's death.
+He even survived the fall of the state of Tianwan, and in 1360, Chen Youliang, the emperor of Han, confirmed him in the office of Grand Preceptor.)
 The remaining court members went into hiding in the mountains of Huangmei County.
 In January 1355, Toqto'a was exiled due to his unpopularity with the population.
 His army disbanded, and the Yuan government lost control over loyalists and was unable to suppress rebel forces.
-As a result, their influence over provincial affairs quickly diminished.
+Its influence over provincial affairs quickly diminished.

-After escaping from Qishui and the death of Zuo Pusheng, Ni Wenjun took control of the Tianwan court.
-As one of the earliest supporters of the state of Tianwan, Ni was granted the title of prime minister (chengxiang) in the Qishui court and commander of the fleet, which was crucial in a region with many waterways.
+Ni Wenjun escaped from Qishui and took control of the Tianwan court after Zuo Pusheng's death.
+Xu Shouhui granted Ni, one of his earliest supporters, the title of prime minister (chengxiang) in the Qishui court and commander of the fleet, which was crucial in a region with many waterways.
 Ni's fleet successfully captured Mianyang in Sichuan in early 1355 and then recaptured Hanyang.
-To solidify their position in the southern part of the state, Xu Shouhui then appointed his son as king in Changsha.
-In the winter of 1355/56, Xu Shouhui moved to Hanyang.
-At the same time, he changed the name of the reign era to Tianqi (Inauguated by Heaven) and later to Taiping (Grand Tranquility) in 1358.
+To solidify the Xu family's position in the southern part of the state, Xu appointed his son as king in Changsha.
+In the winter of 1355/56, Xu moved to Hanyang and changed his era name to Tianqi (Inauguated by Heaven).
+He changed the name again to Taiping (Grand Tranquility) in 1358.
 Tianwan's power now extended to all of Huguang, Jiangxi, and later parts of Shaanxi.

 In 1357, a Tianwan army of 10,000 men, led by Ming Yuzhen, embarked on a journey up the Yangtze River towards Sichuan.
 The main motivation for this expedition was the issue of feeding the army in Hubei, where food shortages were prevalent.
-Upon conquering Sichuan, Ming Yuzhen assumed virtual autonomy and ruled in the name of the Tianwan emperor Xu Shouhui.
+Upon conquering Sichuan, Ming assumed virtual autonomy and ruled in the name of Xu Shouhui.